Enhancement of gaps in thin graphitic films for heterostructure formation: Method

+I now describe how the perturbation theory for the long-range electron-phonon interaction is used in conjunction with the DCA.
 The perturbation theory used here can be seen in Fig. \ref{fig:perturbation}.
 Panel (a) shows the Hartree diagram.
 For the symmetry broken states, this cannot be absorbed into the chemical potential, and is the main contributor to modification of the gap.
-The Fock potential (shown in panel (b)) is responsible for frequency dependence of the self-energy.
+The Fock diagram (shown in panel (b)) is responsible for frequency dependence of the self-energy.
 Phonon propagators are modified using a Dyson equation (panel (c)) which modifies the phonon frequency, and can lead to further enhancement of the band gap.
+Following the standard formulation of the DCA, where momentum is not conserved at vertices within the sub-zones (see e.g. Ref. \onlinecite{maier2005a} for a good review), momentum sums in the perturbation theory are reduced to sums over the average momenta of the sub-zones.
 Therefore,

 where $\Qvec$ represent the centers of the coarse-grained cells for phonon momenta.

 where

 and the non-interacting phonon propagator is,